-The following stories, published over the last six years, dispel myths about Indigenous people in North America, honor specific Indigenous cultural practices and histories, and help us understand the systemic racism that has contributed to the suppression of Native American cultures and people.
+The following stories, published over the last few years, honor specific Indigenous cultural practices and histories, dispel myths about Indigenous people in North and South America, and help us understand the systemic racism that has contributed to the suppression of Native American cultures and people.

 October 4, 2019